TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Core Infrastructure.md

 - `Type` is the type number of this special phrase.
 - `Length` is the length of this phrase in ticks.

+More than one event may occur at the same tick.
+Some events may modify other events at the same tick.
+Some events are phrases that modify multiple events throughout their length, usually not including the very last tick (i.e. the tick at the position of `(start position + event length)`).

+As specified in the [Track Events](#track-events) section,

 A special phrase usually does not apply to the tick immediately after the length, i.e. the value of `(Position + Length)`.
 Any exceptions will be noted.
 They should also apply to their starting tick regardless of length.